JakeJing/jakejing.github.io/_pages/about.md

   - /about.html
 ---

 I am a PhD student at the Department of Comparative Linguage Science, University of Zürich, with a background of **evolutionary linguistics** and **linguistic typology**.
 My research focuses on exploring the structural rules and evolutionary trends of word orders in the world’s languages.
-I am trying to perceive these typological regualarities and variation from two perspectives:
+I am trying to investigate these typological regualarities and variation from two perspectives:

 1. comparing the observed results from large annotated corpora against various random baselines;
 1. modelling the evolution of typological traits in the histories of language families via phylogenetic inference.